BhallaLab/hossFigs/README.md

 Code to generate data for and to plot figures for the paper "Hierarchical optimization of biochemical networks"

-by Viswan, Tribut, Gasparian, Radulescu and Bhalla.
+by Viswan, Tribut, Gasparyan, Radulescu and Bhalla.

 It is on bioRxiv at doi: https://doi.org/10.1101/2024.08.06.606818